me-cooper/basic-webserver-template/Readme.md

 ## Add new routes

-To add a new route to your webserver you simply have to copy either `sample_public_route.js` or `sample_private_route.js`.
+To add a new route to your webserver you simply have to copy either `routes/samples/public_route.js` or `routes/samples/private_route.js` rename it and paste it to `routes/*`.
 New route will be registered with the name of the file automatically.
 If you rename it to `list.js` it will available under `localhost:3000/list`.
 If you name it `doorlock.js` it will be accessable under `localhost:3000/doorlock` - very easy.

-Following code is from the `sample_public_route.js`:
+Following code is from the `routes/samples/public_route.js`:

 ```javascript
 route.get('/', [ middleware.user.get ], (req, res, next) => {